fsarron/fsarron.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I am a <b>PhD in Astrophysics</b>.
+subtitle: I am a `P
+hD in Astrophysics`.
 I am curently a postdoctoral researcher in Signal Processing working on <b>Imaging Inverse Problems with deep learning applied to optical microscopy </b>.

 profile:
   align: right